 The girl who is married to this convert refuses to eat food cooked by Hindu family until she is assured that the food is cooked by another Muslim.
 This episode only depicts that the Hindus are inferior to Muslims that they can’t eat food cooked by Hindus… not halal I suppose.

-Seriously whilst I am all out for Bangsa Malaysia and don’t mind on the issue of a convert wanting to be with the family for Deepavali (ya, forget that the conversion issue is in a big mess in Malaysia but seriously, in the ad, it was touching), the ad could be done with better storyline .
+Seriously whilst I am all out for Bangsa Malaysia and don’t mind on the issue of a convert wanting to be with the family for Deepavali (ya, forget that the conversion issue is in a big mess in Malaysia but seriously, in the ad, it was touching), the ad could be done with a better storyline and a good dose of sensitivity to the Indians.

 I just wonder, don’t we have any better story for Deepavali ads?
 Or whatever talent we had, died with the demise of the late Yassim Ahmad?